 “The lockdown is the biggest problem because I rely on being able to see the people I love as a coping mechanism for my anxiety and depression.”

-Their lives have changed a lot over the past few months – exams have been cancelled, they've been apart from their friends and family, and they may feel unsafe at the prospect of catching the coronavirus.
-The next year might also feel very uncertain.
+Their lives have changed a lot over the past year – exams have been cancelled, they've been apart from their friends and family, and they may feel unsafe at the prospect of catching the coronavirus.

 It may help to: